Phase transitions and thermodynamic geometry of a Kerr-Newman black hole in a cavity: Introduction

-The Kerr-Newman metric is an exact solution of the Einstein-Maxwell equation, which describes stationary spacetime with the angular momentum and the electric charge.
-In 1963, Kerr first found the metric of a spinning object in a gravitational field \cite{Kerr:1963ud}, which is a generalization of the Schwarzschild metric.
-Two years later, Newman et al. obtained the metric that can describe both rotating and charged spacetime \cite{Newman:1965my}.
-Later on, with the advent of AdS/CFT conjecture \cite{Maldacena:1997re,Witten:1998qj}, the thermodynamics of a Kerr-Newman black hole in AdS space was studied in \cite{Caldarelli:1999xj}, where the Hawking-Page phase transition was found in a grand canonical ensemble, and a van de Waals-like phase transition was found in a canonical ensemble.
-Other thermodynamic properties of the Kerr-Newman black hole under different conditions were extensively studied \cite{Davies:1989ey,Ruppeiner:2008kd,Sahay:2010wi,Cembranos:2011sr,Belhaj:2013cva,Cheng:2016bpx,Biro:2019rms,Garcia-Compean:2020gii}.
-It was proposed by Smarr that under some specific conditions, the two-dimensional hypersurface of the Kerr spacetime can not be globally embedded in the three-dimensional Euclidean space \cite{Smarr:1973zz}, therefore only the quasi-local energy with a small angular momentum of the Kerr black hole was obtained \cite{Martinez:1994ja}.
-A counterterm prescription inspired by the AdS/CFT conjecture was proposed \cite{Kraus:1999di,Mann:1999pc,Balasubramanian:1999re,Lau:1999dp}, which solved this issue and was used to calculate the quasi-local energy and thermodynamic quantities of the Kerr and Kerr-AdS black holes \cite{Dehghani:2001af}.
-After that, the quasi-local energy and thermodynamic quantities of the Kerr-dS and Kerr-Newman-dS black holes were also investigated in \cite{Dehghani:2002np,Dehghani:2002nt}.
-Nevertheless, rotating and charged black holes in a cavity still remain some unknowns at the phase transition level.
+To deepen our understanding of microstructures of black holes in a cavity, we calculate the Ruppeiner invariant of a general black hole, i.e., a Kerr-Newman black hole.
+The Kerr-Newman metric is an exact solution of the Einstein-Maxwell equation, which describes stationary spacetime with an angular momentum and an electric charge \cite{Newman:1965my}.
+Later on, with the advent of the AdS/CFT conjecture \cite{Maldacena:1997re,Witten:1998qj}, the thermodynamics of a Kerr-Newman black hole in AdS space was studied in \cite{Caldarelli:1999xj}, where the Hawking-Page phase transition was found in a grand canonical ensemble, and a van de Waals-like phase transition was found in a canonical ensemble.
+Other thermodynamic properties of the Kerr-Newman black hole under different conditions were extensively studied \cite{Davies:1989ey,Sahay:2010wi,Cembranos:2011sr,Cheng:2016bpx,Biro:2019rms,Garcia-Compean:2020gii}.
+It was proposed by Smarr that under some specific conditions, a two-dimensional hypersurface of the Kerr spacetime can not be globally embedded in the three-dimensional Euclidean space \cite{Smarr:1973zz}, therefore only the quasi-local energy with a small angular momentum of the Kerr black hole was obtained \cite{Martinez:1994ja}.
+A counterterm prescription inspired by the AdS/CFT conjecture was proposed \cite{Kraus:1999di,Mann:1999pc,Balasubramanian:1999re,Lau:1999dp}, which solved this issue and was used to calculate the quasi-local energy and thermodynamic quantities of various rotating black holes \cite{Dehghani:2001af,Dehghani:2002np,Dehghani:2002nt}.